rogeriochaves/pictureit-editor/README.md

 ## Running Locally

+To run it locally, you will need some backend to talk to actually generate the images, we recomend to start with Replicate

+### Replicate as a Backend

 First, you are going to need a Replicate API key, to be able to use the AI models, get one at:

 https://replicate.com/